Once upon a time, four young men from Mexico dreamed of riding horses for their country.

 And, like a single seed from a lowly dandelion, an idea was set free on the winds of fate, taking root in the minds of the young men.
 With each day that passed, that idea grew a little bigger.
 And soon it spread to others.

-When Mexican chef d’equipe Stany van Paesschen heard of the our young heroes and their big dreams, he watched with interest as they trained their horses and polished their boots and studied the great horseman who came before them.
+When Mexican chef d’equipe Stanny van Paesschen heard of the our young heroes and their big dreams, he watched with interest as they trained their horses and polished their boots and studied the great horsemen who came before them.

 “These young men will be the future for this country,” he prophesied.

 And so when the day arrived to choose the brave riders who would carry the Mexican flag to victory in the $290,000 CSIO5* Longines FEI Jumping Nations Cup™ of the United States of America, van Paesschen turned to the young men and asked them: